-Every year we receive hundreds of enquiries relating to bumblebee nests so we have prepared this list of frequently asked questions to help answer our most common nest enquiries.
+Every year we receive hundreds of enquiries relating to bumblebee nests so, in addition to our main webpage about bumblebee nests, we have prepared this list of frequently asked questions to help answer our most common nest enquiries.
 We have also created this guide to bumblebee nests and what you need to know to help people understand what to do if they find a nest.

 What kind of bumblebees are they?

 You can use our identification pages to try and have a go at identifying the bumblebees in your nest.
 If you manage to take any photographs you could also have them verified by an expert by uploading them to BeeWatch.
 For guidance on how to take a good photo for identification purposes click here.

 How can I help a bumblebee nest?

 You can help a bumblebee colony which is nesting near you by providing plenty of bee-friendly flowers for them throughout their life-cycle.
 We have this advice on gardening for bees, and also our BeeKind tool which helps you score your current garden and receive plant recommendations.

 How long do bumblebee nests live for?

 Normally nests live for about 2 or 3 months.
 After this time the original queen, her workers and her sons will die.
 If the nest has been successful in rearing new queens they will leave the nest to mate and then go on to hibernate somewhere in the soil – ready to emerge the following spring to start their own colonies.